soren-n/vibe/README.md

 - **Configurable**: Customize workflows and commands for your project needs
 - **Rich Output**: Beautiful, colored terminal output with progress indicators
 - **Extensible**: Plugin architecture for custom workflows and project types
-- **Automated Releases**: Full CI/CD pipeline with semantic versioning and marketplace publishing
+- **Step-by-step Execution**: Support for guided workflow execution with session management

 ## Installation